 - 1. Sit before I open a door for you.
 (When he sits, praise, and open the door that's the treat, we're going somewhere!) - 2.
 Sit before I invite you up on the furniture. - 3.
 Sit before I throw your toy. - 4.
 Sit before I bend down to give you the belly rub you are requesting with that oh-so-cute-look. - 5.
-Sit before I let you out of your crate or pen or gated area. - 6.
+Sit before I let you out of your crate or pen or gated area (not always appropriate when leaving a crate or kennel, especially for puppies that "have to go" or shelter dogs who are understandably over excited). - 6.
 Sit before I let you into the dog park. - 7.
 Sit before I un-clip your leash and set you free. - 8.
 Sit before we continue this game of tug you are so excited about. - 9.
 Sit before I refill that empty water bowl you are standing over. - 10.
 Sit for the deluge of love and attention that I'm dying to give you.

 There are endless possibilities.
 Can you see what I'm getting at here?
 Are you getting a feel for how this works?
 Can you see why it can be SO effective?
 All right, then, let's do it!
 All you have to do is provide the reward right after the Sit.
 Remember the reward is anything your dog likes - OTHER than food.
 This helps your dog to appreciate that listening to you is important in many different contexts - not just when he can smell the treats.
-It also solidifies the concept that you are the one in control of the resources.
-This is what makes you fun and worth paying attention to, worth being polite to.
+It also solidifies the concept that you are sharing resources with polite dogs who acknowledge your partnership with manners.
+Once you get this concept, you'll see that it can apply with any polite behavior - eye contact and lying down are two other common ways for dogs to "say please".

-If your dog doesn't know how to sit yet, dont' worry, that's easy to teach.
+If your dog doesn't know how to sit yet, don't worry, that's easy to teach.
 Any good training book, or class, or online video can teach you this.
 Pick a method based on positive reinforcement, please.
 There is no reason to tap butts or jerk chains.
 Make it fun.

 Now - if your dog "kind of" knows Sit but is only responsive sometimes, or is slow to respond, then you need to take a step back.
 Don't blame the dog.
 Get to work.
 I would go back to practicing lots and lots of repetitions WITH treats (or whatever your dog's favorite reward is).
 Get the sit behavior really strong, really ingrained.
 Practice in lots of different environments (all around the house, inside and out, should be a fine set of environs to start with).
 Work until your dog clearly understands the signal to Sit.
 You'll know because you'll get instantaneous responses to the verbal and/or hand signal.
 Now you're ready.
 Let's go.
 Get started with today's tip immediately: Request a Sit for 3 Rewards Every Day OTHER than Food.
-You'll be so pleased with how much more attentive and respectful this makes your dog.
+You'll be so pleased with how much more attentive and polite your dog will be when given a simple way to say please.
 Try it.
 Have fun!
 Enjoy the results.

--David Muriello, CPDT
+-David Muriello, CPDT-KA Director, CATCH Canine Trainers Academy